Polosatis/Databases/PostgreSQL/Install PostgreSQL on Ubuntu.md

 Source documentation for install can be found by the link https://www.postgresql.org/download/ with selection of the required operational system or directly for Ubuntu by the link https://www.postgresql.org/download/linux/ubuntu/

+> [!Important]
-Must have requirement is the functional internet connection.
+> Must have requirement is the functional internet connection.
-Then the following steps should be taken
+> Then the following steps should be taken

 ### Create the file repository configuration: